mostafa-ehab22/Cypress-Automation/README.md

    Ensures search results display products matching the search keyword.

 9. 🏷️ **Discount on Tool & Rental Bundle**
-   Test validates a **20% discount** is applied (intentionally set higher than actual to produce a controlled failure).
+   Test validates a **20% discount** is applied (intentionally set higher than actual to demonstrate failure reporting and debugging workflows).

 ## 📂 Folder Structure
 ```